Notebook (2006 film): Critical response

 Reviewer from Sify, while complementing Andrews for taking up a taboo subject and casting newcomers, found the film unimpressive as a whole, and gave the verdict as "Ho-hum, just average".
 The Varnachitram.com review was generally positive, calling it an "interesting movie."
-However the reviewer felt that "[i]t takes the whole of the first half to reach the first plot point."
+However, the reviewer felt that "[i]t takes the whole of the first half to reach the first plot point."
 He goes on to state that "[t]he line in the story would have read "Boy and Girl fall in love", but stretching it to the entire first half was, lets say a stretch."
 The reviewer lauded the direction and screenplay when the major theme of the film is dealt with.
 He also credited the director for "extracting great performances out of newcomers."
 The OneIndia.com review, though at first comments that "[t]here are times when you might feel as if the director is very obsessed with periods and pregnancy than the story itself", later adds that "the film's real theme seems to be something very relevant in today's changing times—the need for a strong family and support base."

 Rediff.com review was generally negative.
 The reviewer felt that "[t]he single biggest handicap this film suffers from is the fact that none of the characters are real, believable."
-However, he adds that "[t]he bright spot is that the bunch of newcomers put in some exuberance into the otherwise turgid film."
+However, he adds "[t]he bright spot is that the bunch of newcomers put in some exuberance into the otherwise turgid film."
 There was almost universal praise for the music of the film by debutant Mejo Joseph, who also plays a part in the film, and for the cinematography by C. Diwakar.

-In an interviews the director Roshan Andrews revealed that "[s]even of Malayalam's best known directors—Priyadarshan, Sathyan Anthikad, Sibi Malayil, Joshy, Jayaraj, Lal Jose and I. V. Sasi—saw the film and personally called [him] up and said it was not only good but was touching."
+In an interview, the director revealed that "[s]even of Malayalam's best-known directors—Priyadarshan, Sathyan Anthikad, Sibi Malayil, Joshy, Jayaraj, Lal Jose and I. V. Sasi—saw the film and personally called [him] up and said it was not only good but was touching."

 Box office

 The film was made on a budget of ₹3.75 crore.
-The film had a slow start at the box-office, but collections gradually picked up.
+It had a slow start at the box-office, but collections gradually picked up.
 It gained a distributor's share of ₹13.8 million from 35 screens in the first week.
-The film completed 150 days theatrical run.
+The film completed 150 days of theatrical run.